frankda/marvel-charactor/README.md

 # Marvel Characters

-This is a boilerplate for expo project with typescript integration.
+This is an React Native expo project with typescript integration.

 ## Getting Started